Monthly Archives: September 2025

 The DevOps Research and Assessment (DORA) programme 10 has spent the past decade studying what makes software teams successful.
 Its work draws on thousands of organisations worldwide and consistently shows that the biggest performance differences come not from technology choices, but from practices and processes: culture, trust, fast feedback loops, empowered teams, and continuous improvement 11.

-Cloud was the catalyst for the DevOps movement, but you could have been doing all of these things anyway without any whizzy cloud infrastructure.
+Cloud computing was the catalyst for the DevOps movement, but you could have been doing all of these things anyway without any whizzy cloud infrastructure.

 Now GenAI code generation is exposing similar.
 All the evidence to date is suggesting productivity and quality gains only appear when teams already have strong engineering foundations: highly automated build, test and deployment and frequently releasing small incremental changes.
 Without these guardrails, AI just produces poor-quality code at higher speed 12 and exacerbates downstream bottlenecks 13.